HMS Northumberland (F238): 2011–2020

 As part of an extensive refit at the beginning of 2011, Northumberland received several significant technology upgrades.
-The Sea Wolf point defence missile system was upgraded with the Sea Wolf Mid-Life Update (SWMLU – pronounced "swimloo") which substantially improved the range, performance and reliability of the system.
+The Sea Wolf point defence missile system was upgraded with the Sea Wolf Mid-Life Update (SWMLU – aka "swimloo") which substantially improved the range, performance and reliability of the system.
 The combat system was upgraded from outfit DNA to DNA2, replacing the combat system architecture to improve redundancy and system performance, and a software upgrade which significantly improves overall functionality and sensor integration, as well as providing MMI convergence with the Type 45 destroyer's command system.
 The two 30mm BMARC cannons were replaced by two 30mm Automated Small Calibre Gun (ASCG) mountings.
 These allow remote control of the mount via operator consoles and integrated Electro Optic fire control.
 Additional modifications improved habitability and reliability in high ambient temperatures.

 Emerging from refit in the summer of 2011, Northumberland completed her sea trials and weapon acceptance programme, conducting eight weeks of Basic Operational Sea Training (BOST) in early 2012.
 She deployed back to the Indian Ocean in the Autumn of 2012 for counter-piracy and counter-narcotics tasking.
 This included the successful capture and destruction of over £5M of cannabis resin from a smuggler in the Arabian Sea.
 She returned to the UK in May 2013.

 Northumberland participated in Exercise Joint Warrior 2013.

 The ship joined the COUGAR 14 Response Force Task Group deployment for exercises in the Mediterranean and Gulf regions.

 Northumberland eventually returned to Devonport on 5 December 2014 after a deployment which included visits to Gibraltar, Souda Bay in Crete, Bahrain, Dubai and Fujairah in the United Arab Emirates, Mumbai in India, Muscat in Oman, Malta and Lisbon.

 On 9 May 2015, Northumberland was present in St Peter Port for the commemorations marking the 70th anniversary of Guernsey's Liberation.
 A month later, Northumberland moored off Cowes in company with HM Ships Ranger and Smiter to mark the 200th anniversary of the Royal Yacht Squadron.
 Celebrations began with a reception and capability demonstration onboard hosted by the Second Sea Lord.
 Guests included the Duke of Edinburgh, as Admiral of the Royal Yacht Squadron, and foreign royals including King Harald of Norway, Juan Carlos, the former king of Spain and Prince Henrik of Denmark.

 Later in June 2015, Northumberland played a key role in the Waterloo 200 celebrations by carrying the New Waterloo Dispatch letter across the English Channel from Ostend to Broadstairs as part of an elaborate re-enactment retracing the route of HMS Peruvian, the naval sloop which carried the original letter that brought the news of the victory of the Battle of Waterloo back to England in 1815.